CalvyPZ/Movables-to-wiki/README.md

 # Movables-to-wiki

+THIS PROJECT IS DEPRECATED.
+ALL FUNCTIONALITY HAS BEEN IMPLEMENTED IN [PZ-wiki_parser](https://github.com/Vaileasys/pz-wiki_parser).

 This is a project designed to parse `.tiles` files into usable articles and infoboxes for use on PZwiki.

 ## Requirements